Gavin Ortlund: Early life and education

-Ortlund was born on June 30, 1983 in Scotland to parents Raymond C. Ortlund Jr., and Jani Ortlund.
-He is the youngest of 4 children.
+Ortlund was born on June 30, 1983 in Scotland to parents Raymond C. Ortlund Jr. and Jani Ortlund.
+He was originally baptized as an infant in the Church of Scotland and he is the youngest of 4 children.

 In 2006, Ortlund earned a Bachelor of Arts in Philosophy and Religion from the University of Georgia.
 In 2009, he earned a Master of Divinity from Covenant Theological Seminary.
 He went on to earn a Doctor of Philosophy from Fuller Theological Seminary in 2016, concentrating in historical theology.
 From 2017 to 2018, Ortlund performed post-doctoral research at Trinity Evangelical Divinity School through the Carl F. H. Henry Center for Theological Understanding, where he conducted research on Augustine's doctrine of creation.

 Career

-Academic background

-Ortlund graduated from the University of Georgia in 2006 with a Bachelor of Arts in philosophy and religion.
-He subsequently earned a Master of Divinity degree from Covenant Theological Seminary in 2009.
-He completed his doctoral studies at Fuller Theological Seminary, earning a PhD in historical theology in 2016, with his dissertation titled "The Doctrine of Heaven in Anselm of Canterbury's Proslogion" under the supervision of Dr. Oliver Crisp.

-Following his doctoral work, Ortlund served as a Research Fellow at the Carl F.H.
-Henry Center for Theological Understanding at Trinity Evangelical Divinity School during the 2017-2018 academic year as part of The Creation Project.

 Pastoral ministry

+After finishing his Master's degree, Ortlund was on his way to become a minister in the Presbyterian Church in America.
+Due to concerns regarding pedobaptism, he was baptized upon profession of faith by immersion and sought ordination from the Conservative Congregational Christian Conference instead.
+He served as an associate pastor of Sierra Madre Congregational Church.

 From 2018 to 2023, Ortlund served as Senior Pastor of First Baptist Church of Ojai (American Baptist Churches USA) in Ojai, California.
 In October 2023, he announced his departure from the pastorate to pursue full-time ministry through digital platforms and academic roles.

 Current positions

 Ortlund currently serves as President of Truth Unites, a Christian apologetics and theological education ministry he launched in August 2020.
 He holds the position of Theologian-in-Residence at Immanuel Church in Nashville, Tennessee.

-In 2025, Ortlund was appointed as Visiting Professor of Historical Theology at Phoenix Seminary.

-He also holds fellowships with The Tim Keller Center for Cultural Apologetics, The Center for Baptist Renewal, and Credo, while maintaining membership in the St. Basil Fellowship of The Center for Pastor Theologians and serving as a Visiting Scholar at Reasons to Believe.
+Ortlund is a fellow of the Keller Center for Cultural Apologetics, run by The Gospel Coalition.
+In addition, Ortlund is a member of the Center for Baptist Renewal, and Credo, while maintaining membership in the St. Basil Fellowship of The Center for Pastor Theologians and serving as a Visiting Scholar at Reasons to Believe.

+In March 2025, Ortlund was appointed as Visiting Professor of Historical Theology at Phoenix Seminary.

+In September 2025, The Gospel Coalition published the first version of its AI Christian Benchmark research project, of which Ortlund was a contributor.